Unmarked spoilers are present throughout the subpages. Read at your own risk.

 "Nightmares end.
 They shouldn't end who you are."The reunited group escapes from a harrowing ordeal, but the nightmare isn't over, as they now find themselves hunted by the cannibalistic Hunters.
 The mystery of Beth's disappearance also comes to light, and brings about a confrontation and a string of losses that break the group's faith.
 Nevertheless, the group leaves Atlanta for good, and is eventually welcomed into the idyllic community of Alexandria several hundred miles away.
-Rick finds the sheltered community too weak and pampered, and begins to question whether or not he'll have to take drastic measures to protect his family and new home as a sinister threat begins lurking in the background.
+Rick finds the sheltered community too weak and pampered, and begins to question whether or not he'll have to take drastic measures to protect his family and new home.

 "Will you look out for him like you look out for your people?
 Guess what.
 They're all your people, Rick."After the events of the previous season, Rick's group is still not wholly assimilated into Alexandria.
 When outside threats begin to threaten the community, Rick takes command to repel the threats and soon learns that if they are to survive, not only must the Alexandrians change their ways, but he must as well if he is to actually become their leader.
 After heavy losses, the Atlanta group and the native Alexandrians become one during a climactic battle, and then discover other settlements of survivors nearby.
 The newly expanded group will have to adapt to this larger world sooner than later once they discover that a threat larger and deadlier than anything they've ever faced before is well on its way — and may truly give them something to fear.